-Asthma is one of the chronic disease involving the airway in lungs.
-This airway is called as bronchial tubes, allow air to come in and out of the lungs.
+Asthma is one of the chronic diseases involving the airway in the lungs.
+This airway is called bronchial tubes, allow air to come in and out of the lungs.
 In this asthma condition, your airway gets narrow and it will produce extra mucus.
 So that it can make breathing difficult and trigger coughing, wheezing and shortness of breath. it can be a major problem that interferes with daily activities and may lead to a life-threatening asthma attack.
 Asthma can't be cured, but its symptoms can be controlled.
-Because of asthma often changes over time, it's important that we need to track our signs and symptoms and adjust treatment as needed.
+Because asthma often changes over time, it's important that we need to track our signs and symptoms and adjust treatment as needed.
 Asthma causes difficulty in breathing that often results from an allergic reaction. when it comes to COPD both are chronic inflammatory diseases that include the little airway routes and cause airflow impediment, both result from gene-environment communications and both are typically characterized by mucus and bronchoconstriction.

 - Track 3-1Allergy Induced Asthma

 Lung cancer is a type of cancer that begins in the lungs.
 Your lungs are two spongy organs in your chest that take in oxygen when you inhale and release carbon dioxide when you exhale.
 People who smoke have the greatest risk of lung cancer, though lung cancer can also occur in people who have never smoked.
 The risk of lung cancer increases with the length of time and the number of cigarettes you've smoked.

 - Track 4-2Large cell carcinoma

 - Track 4-4Adenocarcinomas